 John originates from Ashford, but moved to Folkestone in his 20s, as he played for Folkestone Town Football Club, he was a very good footballer in his youth.
 He now lives in St Mary's Bay.

-John's son James Tredwell, who lived in St Mary's Bay, is a Kent and English cricketer.
-A left-handed batsman and a right-arm off break bowler, he plays his domestic cricket for Kent County Cricket Club.
+John's son James Tredwell, who lived in St Mary's Bay, was a Kent and English cricketer.
+A left-handed batsman and a right-arm off break bowler, he played his domestic cricket for Kent County Cricket Club.
 He made his debut for Kent in the 2001 season, just nine days before his first appearance for England Under-19s.
 He made his ODI debut on England's tour of Bangladesh in March 2010 and his Test match debut in the second test against Bangladesh at Dhaka on 20 March 2010.
 He was appointed county captain of Kent in November 2012.

 In 2013 he played many games for England, culminating in him being made captain of the England T20 side for their match against New Zealand on 27 June 2013.
-Unfortunately the match had to be abandoned after only 2 overs because of rain.
+Unfortunately, the match had to be abandoned after only 2 overs because of rain.

 John and James Tredwell in October 2006 at the